NHERI-SimCenter/s3hark/README.md

 ![image](resources/images/SRT.png)

-## Build instructions
+## Instructions for users

+Download the application and user manual from [here](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.community/SimCenter/Software/s3hark).

+## Instructions for developers: how to build

-#### 1. Make sure the paths of your blas and lapack are set correctly in s3hark.pro and s3hark.pri
+#### 1. Make sure the paths of your blas and lapack are set correctly in s3hark.pri

 #### 2. Make sure you have fortran and c++ compilers installed.